gchiesa/gchiesa.github.io/content/posts/terraform-and-layered-infrastructure-part-1/index.md

 At the end of the day, if you want to go for continuous delivery, it might be that **you will deploy multiple times per day only the application layer**, whereas the rest is deployed with different pace or barely changes at all.

-You can also think about this separation by imagining different team offers different layer as their deliverable.
+You can also think about this separation by imagining different teams offering different layers as their deliverable.

-I like to imagine these abstractions as layers, and my personal idea is that they should be implemented with IaC in Terraform, but not deployed in a single root module.
+I like to imagine the above abstractions as layers, and my personal idea is that they should be implemented with IaC in Terraform, but not deployed in a single root module.

 > This is the very moment where the convenience of Terraform stops, and we need to use something else.